About Barrie Tullett

 Joint Programme Leader (with Philippa Wood)

-Graphic Design, Artists’ Books, Typography, Concrete Poetry, Typewriter Art, Letterpress.
+Graphic Design, Magazine Design, Artists’ Books, Typography, Concrete Poetry, Typewriter Art, Letterpress.

 International Society of Typographic Designers